 Use Tuition Reimbursement In Conjunction With Other Aid

 Even if your employer gives you a stipend, it may not be enough to cover all your grad school expenses.
 Luckily, you may still qualify for financial aid and/or apply for student loans to cover any gaps in educational costs.
-Remember, as you look into your schools and the costs associated with them, it's important to fill out the FAFSA®.
+Remember, as you look into your schools and the costs associated with them, it's important to fill out the Federal Application for Federal Student Aid (FAFSA®).

 Be Mindful During Tax Time

 Don't let tuition reimbursement cause you any trouble with Uncle Sam.
-Depending on your situation, you may have to pay tax on any amount of employer educational assistance above the amount stipulated by the IRS.
+Depending on your situation, you may have to pay tax on any amount of employer educational assistance above the amount stipulated by the Internal Revenue Service (IRS).
 As such, many companies put a cap on the amount of tuition assistance they provide so as not to exceed that amount.
 Be sure to consult with your tax professional to see if you need to claim your tuition benefits.

 If your employer is a proponent of career advancement and promoting from within, there's a chance that it also considers tuition reimbursement a good investment.
 By asking your company if it's willing to help finance your advanced degree, you might just get a little extra help toward reaching your goal.